ferhadme/dotfiles/README.md

 ### Installation
-**This script will delete existing configuration files and replace them with symlinks from this repository.**
+**This script will delete existing configuration files and replace them with symlinks from this repository**

-### Notes
-- Probably will not work if you're using Wayland display server
-- Some scripts require root access or specific hardware (e.g., ASUS laptops)

 ```sh
 curl https://raw.githubusercontent.com/ferhadme/dotfiles/refs/heads/master/install.sh | sh
 ```

+### Notes
+- Probably will not work if you're using Wayland display server
+- Some scripts require root access or specific hardware (e.g., ASUS laptops).
+You can add these files to `sudoers` if you don't want to give non-root execute permission after each startup